 Knife Hand Strike

-In karate, the knife-hand strike, known as Shuto Uchi (手刀打ち), is a fundamental technique that utilizes the edge of the hand, opposite the thumb, to deliver powerful strikes.
-Commonly referred to as a “karate chop,” this strike targets vulnerable areas such as the neck, collarbone, and temple, making it effective in both offensive and defensive situations.
+The Knife Hand Strike, known in Japanese as Shuto Uchi (手刀打ち), is a fundamental technique that utilizes the edge of the hand, opposite the thumb, to deliver powerful strikes.
+“Shuto” (手刀) literally means “hand sword” or “knife hand,” and “Uchi” (打ち) means strike or hit.
+Commonly referred to as a “karate chop,” this strike targets vulnerable areas such as the neck, collarbone, jaw, and temple, making it effective in both offensive and defensive situations.

 • Stand with your feet shoulder-width apart.